doolin/disambiguator/readme.markdown

 # Patent Inventor Disambiguation

+**NOTE: this is a legacy code base which I've assumed development on.
+I had no hand in designing the structure or operation of this code base.**

 This project is part of an ongoing effort to match inventors with patents, information which is useful for public policy considerations.